nathan-pham/zero-framework-blog/posts/hello-world.md

 4. Day 5 - 6: created primary styles for the home and post page
 5. Day 7 - 8: created Zero Framework
 6. Day 9 - 10: rewrote old frontend with Zero
+7. Day 11: Bug fixes on Markdown Renderer & Zero Framework
+8. Day 12: More styles on post pages (especially table of contents)

 Note: Zero is really unstable so I probably shot myself in the foot by remaking the entire app with it, but at least it's a framework I made so it's still "Vanilla JS".